kaori

 inline |

-[in] | template_seq | Template sequence for the first barcode.
-This should contain exactly num_variable variable regions. |
+[in] | template_seq | Pointer to a character array containing the template sequence.
+This should contain exactly num_variable_ variable regions. |

-template_length | Length of the template.
-This should be less than or equal to max_size . | |
+template_length | Length of the array pointed to by template_seq .
+This should be less than or equal to max_size_ . | |

-barcode_pools | Array containing the known barcode sequences for each of the variable regions, in the order of their appearance in the template sequence. | |
+barcode_pools | Array containing the barcode pools for each of the variable regions, in the order of their appearance in the template sequence. | |

 options | Optional parameters. |